keatonrproud/ML_classifier_comparison/README.md

 <br />

 Data was accessed from https://coronavirus.es.gov.br/painel-covid-19-es.
-Only data until March 29, 2021 was used and stored in this repo, but data updated to today is available at the link provided.
+Only data until March 29, 2021 was used and stored in this repo, but the full dataset can be obtained from the link provided.

 ### Built With